Archive / Utility

 My position

-He also points to the speed and uniformity of the response.
-In his reading, the pattern of reaction suggests that the necessary infrastructure for such a campaign was already in place.
+The speed and uniformity of the response matter here.
+They suggest that the infrastructure for such a campaign was already in place.

 What remains open

-This clarification records Klishin's view of the political context and the sequence of events.
-It does not ask the reader to treat that context as a complete exoneration of the editorial decision.
+This note records my view of the political context and the sequence of events.
+It does not remove editorial responsibility for the poll itself.

 What happened

-In 2023, during internal discussions at Current Time about appointing a manager to oversee both the Russian and Ukrainian editorial teams, attention returned to a text published by Ilia Klishin in Snob in April 2014 about a hypothetical Crimea-related settlement scenario.
+In 2023, during internal discussions at Current Time about a possible managerial appointment involving the Russian and Ukrainian editorial teams, attention returned to a text published under my name in Snob in April 2014 about a hypothetical Crimea-related settlement scenario.
 The resurfacing of that text became part of the dispute around the possible appointment.

-This is the most sensitive of the three cases because the disagreement concerns not only context, but substance.
-Critics did not object merely to the format or genre of the 2014 text; many regarded the underlying idea itself as politically and morally unacceptable, regardless of whether it appeared in a speculative or hypothetical form.
+This is the most sensitive of the three cases because the disagreement concerns substance, not only context or format.
+Critics did not object merely to the genre of the 2014 text; many regarded the underlying idea itself as politically and morally unacceptable, even if it appeared in a speculative or hypothetical form.

 What is clear

 The text was published in April 2014.
-Klishin does not deny the remark.
+I do not deny the passage.
 The text later resurfaced in 2023 during internal conflict around a possible appointment at Current Time.
-Under Klishin's editorial leadership, the TV Rain website later published work documenting Russian soldiers killed in Donbas at a time when the Russian state publicly denied their presence there.
+Under my editorial leadership, the TV Rain website later published work documenting Russian soldiers killed in Donbas at a time when the Russian state publicly denied their presence there.

 My position

-My position is that the 2014 text was not support for annexation and should not be presented that way.
-It grew out of a hypothetical oral answer later published in edited column-style form.
-I later described that answer as incorrect and apologized for it.
+My position is that the 2014 passage was not support for annexation and should not be described as such.
+It grew out of a hypothetical oral answer that was later published in edited column-style form.
+I later described that answer as wrong and apologized for it.

-I also asked for a clarifying note stating that I did not agree with the published framing.
-The later removal of the archived text was the publication's editorial decision, not mine.
+I asked for a clarifying note stating that I did not agree with the published framing.
+I did not ask for the text to be removed.
+The later removal of the archived text was the publication’s editorial decision, not mine.

-I also state that in 2023 the archived text was recirculated during a separate institutional conflict around the possible appointment and functioned as an argument against my candidacy.
+I also note that in 2023 the archived text was recirculated during a separate institutional conflict around the possible appointment and was used as an argument against my candidacy.

 What remains open